emilakerman/watching/README.md

 # Tech stack

 PostGreSQL as the database hosted on Vercel.

-Node.js with Express as the backend hosted on Render Flutter as the frontend hosted on Firebase Hosting.
+Node.js with Express as the backend hosted on Render.

+Flutter as the frontend hosted on Firebase Hosting.

 Firebase Authentication for authentication.

 TV Maze External API.

 # Environments